korrapragna/Digital_Electronics_Internship/README.md

 | 12     | 6Y   | Output of inverter 6 (inverted 6A)    |
 | 13     | 6A   | Input of inverter 6                   |
 | 14     | Vcc  | Positive supply voltage (+5V typical) |

+- Each gate has 1 input and 1 output.

+- Vcc and GND are on Pins 14 and 7 respectively.

 # 4. 7400- Quad 2-input NAND gate